js13kGames/deadly-affection/README.md

-Deadly Affections is a puzzle game where you (Necromancer) long for eternal love with Fairy but only Death is eternal so you bring her to your realm.
+Deadly Affection is a puzzle game where you (Necromancer) long for eternal love with Fairy but only Death is eternal so you bring her to your realm.

 # NEAR